Sabacola: Later missions

-The people from Santa Cruz de Sabacola el Menor settled in Sabacola el Grande on the Chattahooche River a few leagues south of the falls at present-day Columbus, near the northern end of the towns in Apalachicola Province.
+The people from Santa Cruz de Sabacola el Menor settled in Sabacola el Grande on the Chattahoochee River a few leagues south of the falls at present-day Columbus, near the northern end of the towns in Apalachicola Province.
 (The earlier site of Sabacola el Grande, which had been at the southern end of the Apalachicola towns in Barbour County, Alabama, was reported to have been abandoned by 1685.)
 The Christian residents of Sabacola who had moved from Sabacola el Menor requested that missionaries be sent to them.
-The arrival of 23 new friars in Florida may have been made feasible new missionary efforts, and in late 1679, three missionaries, including the friar who had been at Santa Cruz de Sabacola before it moved north, were sent to Apalachicola to minister to the Christian Sabacolas and to convert the Apalachicolas as a counter to the growing English influence in the Chattahoochee valley.
+The arrival of 23 new friars in Florida may have made feasible new missionary efforts, and in late 1679, three missionaries, including the friar who had been at Santa Cruz de Sabacola before it moved north, were sent to Apalachicola to minister to the Christian Sabacolas and to convert the Apalachicolas as a counter to the growing English influence in the Chattahoochee valley.
 The Christians of Sabacola had not informed the chief of Coweta, the strongest town in the Apalachicola Province, of the request.
 Coweta and other towns associated with it were in communication with the Westos, who were in turn allied with the English in Carolina.
 On hearing of the arrival of the missionaries, the chief traveled to Sabacola and forced the missionaries to leave three days later.